 Language Skills: Letter Sounds, Decoding Words, Phonics, Grammar, Reading and Writing

 In this interactive phonics game, kids learn to break apart words and blend them together.
-Perfect for early learners, kids practice onsets and rimes as they blend sounds together to match images hidden on screen.
+Perfect for early learners, kids practice onsets and rimes as they blend sounds together to match images hidden on the screen.

 This game is a great way to introduce your child to the concept of blending sounds together to make words.
 They will be able to see how the individual sounds in a word come together to form the word itself.
-As they progress, the words will become more challenging and they will have to use their phonics skills to decode them.
+As they progress, the words will become more challenging, and they will have to use their phonics skills to decode them.

 5. Animal Words